-A relatively unknown ingredient for many keto dieters, psyllium husk is the ideal ingredient for making the perfect keto bread because of the way it mimics the spongy texture of wheat breads without the use of any gluten-containing flours.
+A relatively unknown ingredient for many on the keto diet, psyllium husk is the ideal ingredient for making the perfect keto bread because of the way it mimics the spongy texture of wheat bread without the use of any gluten-containing flours.

 To be honest, I can’t remember the last time I used wheat flour in my kitchen that wasn’t for playdough.
 I’ve spent years experimenting with gluten and grain-free baking and feel like I’ve tried all the tricks to recreate the beloved wheat flour texture.

 Nothing works to make the perfect keto bread better than psyllium husk powder.

 Let me show you my favorite recipes for FREE!

 Sign up to get my new recipe ebook

 From Plantago ovata, this edible husk is a dense source of prebiotic and soluble fiber.
 Upon mixing with water, it thickens into a gel.
 Mix it into your dough and it binds the ingredients together very well.
 It might not look impressive in your bowl but just wait until you pull it from the oven.

 After removing the bread from the oven, gently press your finger on the hardened bread crust and you’ll feel the center give a little.
 The inside rises and finishes with a unique light and fluffy texture unparalleled by any other flour combinations.

 It is comparable to white bread texture, deliciously encased with a firm crust.
 Flax and chia seed can do something similar but is not as good, consistent, or versatile as the psyllium husk powder can.

 Beginners can make a perfect Keto bread with psyllium husk – but be sure to follow the recipe correctly!